POWER-KI/GPT/DEMO-02/READme.md

 This program in perfect POWER-KI style is complete, meaning it doesn't have the boring dependencies typical of other systems.
 Being a demo it has some limitations but since it is provided in executable source form, it can be studied and modified.
 The application parts specific to GPT are:
 - (VAR) GPT: interfacing with OpenAi API;
-- (VAR) AI_DB: management of the Vector-fragment Database.
+- (VAR) AI_DB: management of the Vector-fragment Database

+Uploaded documents (.pdt, .txt) are saved in GPT_PDF.DB and GPT_PDF.VCT

 ## Plain text code
 [Plain Code list](DEMO-02.pdf)